Ready to turn prospects into buyers?

 Your sales page should do your heavy lifting

-One of the core principles of marketing is this: A confused mind doesn’t buy.
-That’s why it’s crucial to use call to action phrases that are clear, convincing, and designed for conversions.
+That’s why it’s essential to use call to action phrases that are clear, persuasive, and focused on conversions.

 Related: How to Write a Sales Page That Converts: 5-Step Sales Page Writing Recipe

-Write call to action phrases as commands, not questions.
+Craft your call to action phrases as commands, not questions.

-Don’t say, “Ready to start earning more in your current job?
+Avoid saying, “Ready to start earning more in your current job?
 If so, here’s where you can take the first step and join our 30-day program.”

 - It starts with a question

-- It’s way too many words
+- It’s too wordy

 - It doesn’t sound like a command